opset/openset/docs/osl/language_reference.md

 ```

-The OSL interpreter will detect that a prop has been modified, write it back to the customer record and update indexes.
-Reading and writing props are not as efficient as non-prop columns, so if you don't need a property in an OSL script, don't reference one.
+The OSL interpreter will detect that a Customer Property has been modified, write it back to the customer record and update indexes.
+Reading and writing Customer Properties is not as efficient as a regular row property, so if you don't need a Customer Pproperty in an OSL script, don't reference one.

 #### dict